FAQ Penile Implant

 Will I lose any length after getting a penile implant?

 Each penile implant is custom-fitted to your anatomy, and the implant itself, does not lead to a loss in size.
-Depending on your medical history, changes in anatomy or atrophy can cause loss of penile length before the implant, and it may not be unusual to lose 1-2 centimeters from your original erect length.3
+Depending on your medical history, changes in anatomy or atrophy can cause loss of penile length before the implant2, and it may not be unusual to lose 1-2 centimeters from your original erect length.3

 Will anyone notice I have an implant?

 The implant is completely placed inside your body.
 The Titan® inflatable penile implant is not visibly noticeable.
-The penis appears relaxed and normal when in the flaccid state3, and it is not obvious by looking at a man, that he has an implant.
+The penis appears relaxed and normal when in the flaccid state, and it is not obvious by looking at a man, that he has an implant.
 The Genesis® flexible rod implant stays firm all the time and it may “show” through clothes.
 It is necessary to move your penis in to a position that is comfortable and easier to conceal.

 How long does the penile implant last?